PRINCE-OBOT/Library/README.md

 ## Features
 -   Remove a book
 -   Add to read
--   Undo - by sending it back to Unread
 -   Collect custom book information
 -   Add input to receive the url path of the image